-The Government are committed to getting the best deal for Scotland and the UK in the negotiations with the EU.
-The Joint Ministerial Committee on EU Negotiations was established to facilitate engagement between the UK Government and devolved Administrations and has had substantive and constructive discussions in monthly meetings since November.
+In our negotiations with the EU, we will be seeking the best deal for all parts of the UK.
+The Joint Ministerial Committee (EU Negotiations) was established to facilitate engagement between the UK Government and devolved Administrations, and has had regular substantive and constructive discussions.

 If the Secretary of State is so keen on and supportive of the JMC, why did the Government vote against putting it on a statutory footing for Brexit negotiations during the passage of the European Union (Notification of Withdrawal) Act 2017?
 Secondly, when was the last time a positive idea—I am sure that there have been many from the devolved Administrations—was taken on board to form part of the Brexit negotiations to improve the exit from the EU for the devolved nations?

 We have been very clear about “Scotland’s Place in Europe”, the Scottish Government’s contribution to the discussions.
 There have also been constructive contributions from the Welsh Government and the Northern Ireland Executive.
 They have set out many things that formed part of the White Paper and the Prime Minister’s speech.
 They will be part of the discussions as we negotiate our exit from the EU.

 The role of the machinery of government in helping to hold together the United Kingdom is an important issue.
 Does my right hon.
 Friend agree that a priority for the new Government should be to take a long, hard look at developing new ways of working between Ministers and civil servants across the devolved Administrations to strengthen our United Kingdom?